balderdashy/sails-docs/reference/anatomy/masterList.md

 # myApp
 ## myApp
 ### Purpose
-This is your project's root directory.
+This is your Sails project's root directory.
 It and most of the files and folders that are in it were generated upon running `sails new` .

 ### More Info